Graphs missing a connected partition: Introduction

 Our main result lowers this bound further.

-\begin{theorem} Let $G$ be a connected graph with a cut vertex whose deletion produces a graph with either at least $5$ connected components, or $4$ connected components that each have at least two vertices.
-Then $G$ is missing a connected partition of some type. \end{theorem}
+\begin{theorem} Let $G$ be a graph with a cut vertex whose deletion produces either at least $5$ connected components, or $4$ connected components that each have at least two vertices.
+Then $G$ is missing a connected partition of some type $\lambda\vdash n$. \end{theorem}

-In particular, if $T$ is a tree with a vertex of degree at least $5$, or with a vertex of degree $4$ that is not adjacent to any leaf, then $T$ is missing a connected partition of some type and therefore $X_T$ is not $e$-positive. \\
+In particular, if $T$ is a tree with a vertex of degree at least $5$, or with a vertex of degree $4$ that is not adjacent to any leaf, then $T$ is not $e$-positive.

-Note that there exists a tree $T$ with a vertex of degree $4$ that is adjacent to a leaf, and which has a connected partition of every type.
+We will show in Proposition \ref{prop:6mhas} that there exists an infinite family of trees with a vertex of degree $4$ that is adjacent to a leaf, and which have a connected partition of every type $\lambda\vdash n$.
 Therefore, in this sense, Theorem \ref{thm:main} cannot be improved.
-In fact, we will show in Proposition \ref{prop:6mhas} that for every $m\geq 1$ the spider graph $S(6m,6m-2,1,1)$ has a connected partition of every type, so there are infinitely many such examples.
 This means that to prove non-$e$-positivity of trees with a vertex of degree $4$ in general, we need to know more about the tree to calculate particular coefficients.
-In the specific case of spiders, we will prove that Conjecture \ref{conj:four} holds.
+In the specific case of \emph{spiders}, which are graphs $S(\mu)$ formed by joining paths of lengths $\mu_1,\ldots,\mu_\ell$, the \emph{legs} of the spider, at a single vertex, we will prove that Conjecture \ref{conj:four} holds.